Safely Postpone Vaccines And Reduce Your Child’s Risk For Allergies and Asthma

 On top of the maternal transfer of antibodies in the womb, you can also transfer passive immunity protection through antibodies in breast milk.
 Breast milk is like “gold” for the immune system, not only to help with nutrition and gut development, but for the maturation of the immune system.
 [18, 19]

-Here’s a handy chart to see what’s in breastmilk, exactly.
+Here’s a handy chart to see what exactly is in breast milk.

-Research released just last month shows breast milk is nature’s perfect instigator of the TH2 switch:
+Research released recently shows breast milk is nature’s perfect instigator of the TH2 switch:

 “Breast milk stimulates the proliferation of a well-balanced and diverse microbiota, which initially influences a switch from an intrauterine TH2 predominant to a TH1/TH2 balanced response and with activation of T-regulatory cells by breast milk-stimulated specific organisms (Bifidobacteria, Lactobacillus, and Bacteroides).”